Async10/levi/README.md

 ## Manual

-LEVI supports two modes
+LEVI supports two modes:

-- Normal Mode for navigating and editing text and
+- Normal mode for navigating and editing text and
-- Insert Mode for inserting new characters.
+- insert Mode for inserting new characters.

 ### Normal Mode